Mansa6k/Tangarine-/README.md

 pip install scikit-learn

+pip install numpy

-pip install tensorflow
+pip install pathlib

-pip install keras
+pip install mathplotlib

 # Usage
 Clone the repository to your local machine and run the Jupyter notebook file named "machine_learning_trading_bot.ipynb".
 This will execute all the steps of the project and provide you with the results.